We're talking all things chicken breast and giving away our best tips for how to cook delicious, tender chicken breast every. single. time.

 - Cook all the way through (about another 10 minutes), but try not to overcook!

-Pro Tip: Take a piece of parchment paper and fold in half, then put the chicken breast in between the paper so that it’s covered on both sides.
+Pro Tip: Take a piece of parchment paper and fold in half, then put the chicken breast in between the paper so it's covered on both sides.
 This will keep the chicken from sticking to the pan, keep the seasoning on the chicken, and help to hold the juices in.

 ROAST IT IN THE OVEN